Earnest Money/House Deposits Explained

-If the dispute between the buyer and seller cannot be resolved, the escrow agent shall continue to hold said funds until a court of competent jurisdiction decides their distribution.
+If the dispute between the buyer and seller cannot be resolved, the escrow agent shall continue to hold the home deposits until a court of competent jurisdiction decides their distribution.

-What this means is the real estate company cannot arbitrarily release the escrow funds even if they clearly believe one party is entitled to them.
+This means that the real estate company cannot arbitrarily release the escrow funds even if they clearly believe one party is entitled to them.

-Over the years, I’ve seen a few deposit disputes where things can get really nasty because of one of the parties believes the real estate company should release the funds – sorry they can’t.
+Over the years, I’ve seen a few deposit disputes where things can get really nasty because one of the parties believes the real estate company should release the funds – sorry, they can’t.